ericgj/multi-view/Readme.md

 ### MultiView#transitioned( className:String )

-  Element class name which is after when templates are swapped in; used for CSS transitions.
+  Element class name which is added after templates are swapped in; used for CSS transitions.

 ## Events